-Do you have some old prescriptions that you never finished in the back of your medicine cabinet?
-Perhaps a parent or other older family member recently passed away, and you're not sure what to do with all the medications they left behind.
+Do you have old prescription drugs that you never finished in the back of your medicine cabinet?
+Perhaps a parent or other family member recently passed away, and you're not sure what to do with the potentially dangerous medications they left behind.

 The U.S. Drug Enforcement Administration (DEA) is sponsoring National Prescription Drug Take-Back Day.
 This program is part of an effort to offer a safe and easy way to responsibly dispose of prescription medications.
 If you have any prescription meds that you no longer need, or which have passed their expiration date, this is the perfect time to bring them to an authorized location for proper disposal.

 Drugs are prescribed by doctors for various reasons to treat many different conditions and diseases.
-These prescription drugs cause certain chemical reactions within our body, which can do wonderful things, such as reduce our level of pain, manage levels of hormones or other substances, kill dangerous microbes or viruses, and a number of other things.
+These prescription drugs cause certain chemical reactions within our body, which can do great things.
+Various prescription drugs can reduce our level of pain, manage hormone levels in our bodies, and kill dangerous microbes or viruses.

-However, this very chemically altering nature of prescription drugs is also what can make them dangerous.
-Here are just a handful of ways that prescription medications can be dangerous to a person:
+However, the biochemically-active nature of prescription drugs can also make them dangerous.
+Here are some of the ways that prescription medications may be dangerous to a person:

-Sadly, far too many people suffer from the ill effects of taking prescription drugs in a dangerous way – sometimes due to ignorance, and other times due to addiction.
-We can point to the ongoing opioid crisis as just one example of the importance of proper prescription disposal.
-The best way to prevent this from happening to you or one of your loved ones is to dispose of any leftover prescription drugs, so that they don’t become the cause of an accidental or intentional problem.
+Sadly, many people suffer from the ill effects of taking prescription drugs in a dangerous way due to ignorance, irresponsible recreational use and even addiction.
+The best way to prevent this from happening to you or one of your loved ones is to dispose of any leftover prescription drugs.

-The prevention of drug abuse and misuse is the primary reasons that the DEA established National Prescription Drug Take-Back Day.
-Sponsored by the agency's Diversion Control Division – which is tasked with preventing, detecting, and investigating the diversion of controlled pharmaceuticals from legitimate sources – this day allows anyone to bring their prescription drugs to an authorized take-back location, where the drugs will then be properly disposed of.
+Preventing drug abuse and misuse is the primary goal of the DEA's National Prescription Drug Take-Back Day.
+Sponsored by the agency's Diversion Control Division -- which is tasked with preventing, detecting and investigating the diversion of controlled pharmaceuticals from legitimate sources -- this day allows anyone to bring their prescription drugs to an authorized take-back location.
+The drugs will then be properly disposed of.

-Prescription drugs can be brought to DEA-authorized locations between 10am – 2pm on October 27, 2018.
+Prescription drugs can be brought to any DEA-authorized location between 10 am - 2 pm on October 26, 2019.
 You can access a list of authorized locations near you through the link below.

 You can also call the DEA's Registration Call Center at 1.800.882.9539 for more information about the event.

 Keep in mind that this is for prescription drugs only.
-Illegal drugs and drug-related devices or implements - such as needles, syringes, inhalers, blood test strips, etc. - are not part of this take back effort.
+Illegal drugs and drug-related devices or implements - such as needles, syringes, inhalers, blood test strips, etc. - are not part of this take-back day effort.

-If you miss the National Prescription Drug Take-Back Day, you still can safely dispose of prescription medications by following certain steps established by the U.S. Food & Drug Administration (FDA).
+If you miss the National Prescription Drug Take-Back Day, you still can safely dispose of prescription medications by following the steps established by the U.S. Food & Drug Administration (FDA).

 When in doubt, you can also ask your local pharmacist how to properly dispose of prescription drugs.
 He or she will be able to direct you appropriately.